duckietown/course-RH/book/duckietown-robotics-development/02_basic_development/02_python_01_programs_and_environments.md

   <img style="width:40em" src="images/create_a_repo_2.png"/>
 </figure>

-Pick a name for your repository (say `my-program`) and press the button *Create repository*.
+Pick a name for your repository (say `my-program`) and press the button *Create repository from template*.
 Note, you can replace `my-program` with the name of the repository that you prefer, make sure you use the right name in the instructions below.

 This will create a new repository and copy everything from the repository `template-basic` to your new repository.
 You can now open a terminal and clone your newly created repository.